 COPENHAGEN FASHION WEEK SUPPORTS UN SUSTAINABLE DEVELOPMENT GOALS

-Our sustainability strategy is underpinned by the UN SDGs, the following four in particular, to map the sustainability potential of Copenhagen Fashion Week.
+Our sustainability strategy is underpinned by the UN SDGs, the following three in particular, to map the sustainability potential of Copenhagen Fashion Week.
 They will be updated annually to reflect new initiatives and new knowledge.
-The release of our three-year plan will furthermore present our specific SDG targets and future initiatives.
+The release of our three-year action plan will furthermore present our specific SDG targets and future initiatives.

 SDG 12: Responsible consumption and production